-When a preparer completes an eGC1 and submits it into routing, SAGE automatically sends an email notification to the PI requesting review of the eGC1.
+When a preparer completes an eGC1 and submits it into routing, SAGE automatically sends an email notification to the Principal Investigator (PI).
 The notification email specifies the action required of the reviewer and includes a direct link to the approval graph.
-(For details on when the system sends notifications, see the Email Notifications Details section.
-For examples of the notification contents, see the Email Notification Contents section.)

-Note: If the person completing the eGC1 is the PI, then the system assumes PI approval of the eGC1 at that time.
+Note: If the person initially routing the eGC1 for approval is the PI, then the system assumes PI approval of the eGC1 at that time.

-Once all of the campus reviewers have approved the eGC1, it moves to In OSP status, and the system send an email to the PI, eGC1 Preparer, and Admin Contact notifying them of the status change.
+Once all of the campus reviewers have approved the eGC1, it moves to In OSP status, and the system sends an email to the eGC1 Preparer, PI, Application PI (if any), Administrative Contact, and Pre-Award Budget Contact notifying them of the status change.

-You can view the list of email notifications sent to reviewers, and preparers and contacts for a specific application by clicking Email Notifications from the left-navigation menu of an open application.
+You can view the list of email notifications sent to reviewers, and preparers and contacts for a specific application by clicking Email Notifications from the left-navigation menu.

 The information displayed includes: